vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 1. Choose a component to override from the [list of overridable components for each native section](tbd-link).
 In this example, we are overriding the `Price` component.

-You can see a list of overridable components for each native section [here](tbd-link).
-For this guide, we're choosing to override the `Price` component.

 2. Add an object with the name of the component you wish to override to the `components` property inside the `overrides` object.

-Add an object with the name of the component you wish to override to the `components` property inside the `overrides` object.

-For this guide, we're choosing to override the `Price` component.

 ```tsx
 const SECTION = "ProductDetails"